 After playing for a few hours, relax or even spend a night at one of the cottages at Kilmarlic that are 5,000 square feet in the middle of the forest surrounded by the courses.

 Address: 215 West Side Ln, Powells Point, NC 27966

 11. Take a Ghost Tour in Manteo

 Ghost enthusiasts – brace yourselves for the most haunted tour ever called the Ghost Tour in Manteo!

 As you embark on a walking tour of downtown Manteo (one of NC’s cutest towns!), you’ll uncover and discover the spooky history of the Outer Banks.

 Your guide will tell you the tales of the Lost Colony and Blackbeard while you walk around and stop at landmarks like the Pioneer Theater and Roanoke Lighthouse.

 And just like they do on paranormal TV shows, your guide will use an EMF detector to search for spirits.

 You’ll also learn about one of the most haunted beaches in NC (and the USA)!
 You will be given an EMF detector and a tourist guide, so don’t be scared!

-Who can neglect the sweet tooth visitors and tourists who can’t just curb their sugar cravings?
-The Sugar Shack is the most precious place to visit-no, pun intended!
+Who can neglect the visitors who get a craving for a sweet treat?
+The OBX Sugar Shack has you covered!
 Jelly bellies, decadent chocolates, handmade fudge, and gourmet nuts in so many flavors sit on the walls of this shack, waiting for you to get your hands on them and munch away.